fp4code/SMatrix.jl/README.md

 plot(vwl, Rp)
 ```

-Using two such mirrors to create a Fabry-Perot etalon
+Using two such mirrors to create a Fabry-Perot etalon:

 ```
 sa = sp